Office of Residence Life and Housing

-Your room should be prepared for inspection, i.e., clean and damage-free, BEFORE the R.A. arrives for your appointment.
-The R.A. will meet with you at the designated time and review with you the Room Condition Report completed at the beginning of the semester.
-A professional staff member will also inspect your room after the building has closed and document any additional damage that the R.A. may have overlooked, and to assess final damage assessment and costs which will be placed on your student account, or taken from your deposit if you are not returning.
+The student should prepare the student's room for inspection BEFORE the RA arrives for the inspection appointment.
+The RA will meet with the student at the designated time and review the Room Condition Report completed at check in.
+A Residence Life staff member will also inspect the room after the building has closed, document any additional damage may have been overlooked, and finalize damage assessment and costs, which will be placed on the student's University account or subtracted from the student's deposit if the student is not returning.

-For Winter Break (Summit Village Only), your room must be cleaned, all plugs must be unplugged, refrigerators must be emptied, trash removed from the rooms, and all common areas (living rooms and bathrooms) must be cleaned before your appointment with the R.A.
-All lights must be turned off, blinds closed, and your keys returned to the R.A. before departure.
-The R.A. will document any damages and you will be charged for materials and labor to repair the damage.
+For Winter Break (Summit Village and the Village at Alpine Valley, except Crestone and Antero Houses): rooms must be cleaned, all electronic items must be unplugged, refrigerators must be emptied and defrosted, trash must be removed from the rooms, and all common areas (living rooms and bathrooms) must be cleaned before the appointment with the RA.
+All lights must be turned off, blinds closed, and keys returned to the RA before departure from campus for the break.
+The RA will document any damages and students will be charged for materials and labor to repair any damage.

-For Summer Break, all belongings must be moved out of the room/suite before the appointment, in addition to the other requirements as stated above.
-The University reserves the right to dispose of any personal property 48 hours after the end of the contract term.
+For Summer Break: the same requirements for Winter Break apply, with the addition that all belongings must be moved out of the room and suite before the appointment with the RA.
+The University may dispose of any personal property 48 hours after the Agreement's expiration.

-Any charges placed on students accounts for maintenance issues; room billing and disciplinary fines must be appealed within 30 days to the Director of Residence Life.
-Write a detailed letter addressed to the Director and email it to email@example.com or mail to 1010 Austin Bluffs Parkway, Colorado Springs, CO 80918.
+Any charges placed on a student's University account for maintenance issues, room billing, and disciplinary sanction fines may be appealed within 30 days to the Associate Director of Residence Life.
+Write a detailed letter of explanation, and email the appeal to email@example.com or mail to: 1010 Austin Bluffs Parkway, Colorado Springs, CO 80918.

-Renewal information will be available at the beginning of every spring term.
-Due to space limitations on campus, changes are made from year to year to best meet the needs of our residents.
+Renewal information will be available at the beginning of every Spring semester.
+Due to space limitations on campus, Residence Life may redefine the purpose for a specific Housing Facility.